 The automotive industry is known for rapid innovation, so it’s no surprise that car manufacturers and their suppliers turn to 3D printing to optimize production.
 These businesses rely on technologies that provide reliability, speed, cost-effectiveness, and safety so they can remain at the forefront of the industry.

 But in order to bring 3D printing’s capabilities to life, one must first understand how to design for the technology properly.
 With the right know-how and tools, automotive companies will set themselves apart from the competition thanks to the following advantages.

 In an innovative market such as this, competition is tight, and businesses place a focus on quickly getting concept cars on the road.
-AM enables engineers to quickly iterate component designs to have the final part in hand sooner.
+Additive manufacturing for automotive enables engineers to quickly iterate component designs to have the final part in hand sooner.
 If a change is needed, they no longer need to experience the long waiting times for new prototypes that traditional technologies require.
 Instead, they can make edits digitally using design optimization software and have the new part ready to test in hours.

 Incorporating 3D-printed parts into production lines also prevents downtime.
 If a replacement part is needed, companies have a virtual warehouse of designs where they can choose the replacement part and have it printed right away.
 No more production delays.

 Freedom of design is a major benefit of 3D printing.
 Without the constraints of conventional manufacturing methods, engineers can create optimized designs that give a new meaning to automotive parts: strong yet lightweight.
 One clear benefit to this is more cost-effective parts.
 Lighter designs use up less material and cost less to transport.

 Another advantage is that incorporating lightweight parts within production improves ease of use.
 With more ergonomic tools, a single operator could handle the job on their own, thus reducing safety risks.
 The RapidFit team, a Materialise automotive tooling company, finds this especially valuable for their jigs and production tools.